Gender Pay Gap Report

 Bonus Pay Gap:

-Our Mean Bonus Pay Gap is 27.1% lower for Women than Men.
-Here a lack of female representation at the mid-manager and senior manager level (where earnings and bonuses are available) is impacting on our mean bonus pay gap.
+Our Mean Bonus Pay Gap is 6.1% lower for Women than Men.
+This is an improvement of over 90% versus the snapshot date in 2022.
+An improved level of female representation at the mid-manager and senior manager level (where earnings are available) is impacting on our mean bonus pay gap.
+All colleagues are part of a companywide bonus scheme.

-Our Median Bonus Pay Gap is 64% lower for women than men.
-For context 52.7% of all employees qualified for a bonus.
-This is reduced versus previous years due to bonus schemes being put on hold due to the Covid-19 pandemic.
-Of the 52.7% who were eligible for a bonus 42.6% of all women, and 69.6% of all men received a bonus payment in the financial year up to the snapshot date.
+Our Median Bonus Pay Gap is 28.8% lower for women than men, an improvement of 35.7% vs the snapshot in 2022.
+For context 62.4% of all colleagues received a bonus.
+This is an increase of 1.5% vs the 2022 snapshot.
+Of the 62.4% who were eligible for a bonus 61.1% of all women, and 67.2% of all men received a bonus payment in the financial year up to the snapshot date.